 Children ages 8 yrs - 17 yrs inclusive receive a 10% discount on the prices.
 Children must share a room with a least 1 adult.
 Our tours do not cater for children 7 yrs or younger.
 You must be 18 or over to travel on our adults-only tours.

+For 2021 we have made our cancellation policy more flexible.
+You can now cancel up to 30 days before your tour start date as per the below.
 Once a partial or full payment has been made, cancellations will only be accepted in writing (either by email or standard mail) to My Ireland Tour.
 Cancellation terms will be applied based on the date that the written cancellation is received and based on the following dates prior to tour commencement.
 Cancellation fees apply as indicated below.
-All cancellation fees include the initial, non-refundable deposit.
+All cancellation fees include the initial deposit.

 |Cancellation Date||Cancellation Fee|